 There are some fine shops with Parisian wares (at Parisian prices), including French lingerie, St. Laurent clothes, Cacharel perfume, and sexy stiletto heels.
 Near the harbor is a lively indoor marketplace (grand marché), where produce and spices are sold.

-A playground on the Malecon, which now has a half-mile wooden boardwalk, has swings, trampolines, benches, and grounds for playing pétanque.
-The urban beach between the Malecon and the fort, La Française, is covered with white sand that was brought in.
+A playground on the Malecón, which now has a half-mile wooden boardwalk, has swings, trampolines, benches, and grounds for playing pétanque.
+The urban beach between the Malecón and the fort, La Française, is covered with white sand that was brought in.

 An inviting oasis of nature and serenity amid the hustle and bustle of Fort-de-France, La Savane is a prime spot for walks, picnics, and meeting up with friends.
 Freshly squeezed juices, cocktails, sandwiches, pizzas, panini, pasta, cassava cakes, deliciously flavored homemade ice creams, creole, Indonesian, and vegetarian food, sushi crepes, and locally made candies are all available from vendors here; street merchants sell everything from jewelry to human hairpieces.
 A tourism kiosk on the historic Place de La Savane is open from 9 to 4:30 Tuesday through Saturday, 9 to 4 on Saturday (0596/74–41–44).

 Fort-de-France is patrolled by about 20 civilians, on foot and on bikes, easily recognized by their blue-and-orange uniforms.
 They complement the presence of the police.
 Alas, the heat and exhaust fumes still exist, so by day, dress to stay cool, and rehydrate often.
 There are some piano bars, hot jazz venues, new late-night restaurants, and younger-crowd bars like Le Gossip—a restaurant, boutique, and art gallery that hosts fashion shows, poetry readings, wine tastings, and even speed dating.
-New also is Le Foyaal, a tri-level restaurant complex featuring a bar, brasserie-patissiere, and Le Césaire, a gastronomic restaurant, that serves until midnight.
+Le Foyaal, a tri-level restaurant complex featuring a bar, brasserie-patisserie, and Le Césaire, a gastronomic restaurant, that serves until midnight.

 If you plan to go into the city at night, it's still best to go with a group, even better if you can go with some Martinicans.
+Hiring an English-speaking driver to take you on a club-crawl is wise.